-Family succession has an impact on two generations -
+Family succession has an impact on two generations:

-- The current business leader and - The successor
+- The current business leader. - The successor.

-They each approach succession from a different perspective -
+As you can see, they each approach succession from a different perspective.

-Current business leader Generation Successor Generation Enjoys current role, involvement and Keen to demonstrate that they are ready status for control Has control but is often reluctant to Lacks the power to take action address the issue of succession Will often have much of their personal Often unable to fund the acquisition of the wealth locked into the business business and reliant on family support

-Current business leader Generation Successor Generation Are reluctant to retire - there is an unfounded fear that retirement = death Find it difficult to start the conversation Do not have a personal plan that extends beyond involvement in the business May need to prove that they have the capabilities required May be faced with choosing between a number of children/successors Could have difficulty leading siblings who also work in the business Wants to be fair to all children whether they work inside or outside the business May have to share ownership with family members who do not work in the business Reluctant to change Keen for transition to take place, but lacks the power to make it happen
+••••••••••••••••••••••••••••••••••••••• ••••••••••••••••••••••••••••••••••••••• CURRENT BUSINESS LEADER SUCCESSOR Enjoys current role, involvement and status Keen to demonstrate that they are ready for control Has control but is often reluctant to address the issue of succession Lacks the power to take action Will often have much of their personal wealth locked into the business Often unable to fund the acquisition of the business and reliant on family support Are reluctant to retire - there is an unfounded fear that retirement = death Find it difficult to start the conversation Do not have a personal plan that extends beyond involvement in the business May need to prove that they have the capabilities required May be faced with choosing between a number of children/successors Could have difficulty leading siblings who also work in the business Wants to be fair to all children whether they work inside or outside the business May have to share ownership with family members who do not work in the business Reluctant to change Keen for transition to take place, but lacks the power to make it happen

-These and a range of other factors, make family succession a difficult subject for all parties to deal with.
+These, and a range of other factors, make family succession a difficult subject for all parties to deal with.
 That's why it's often easier to ignore it and hope that it will go away.
 Unfortunately it won't.
 It's an inevitable fact of life and the question is whether you want to plan for it, or just wait and let it happen to you?

-Getting involved with an organization such as Family Business Australia will often help to get the conversation started.
+Getting involved with an organisation such as Family Business Australia will often help to get the conversation started.